The Triangle (miniseries): Cast

 Shipping tycoon Eric Benirall has lost numerous ships in the Bermuda Triangle.
 Benirall is the architect of an historic expedition.
-He brings together a team of disparate experts by making them an offer they can't refuse – $5 million US dollars each to solve the mystery of the Triangle – but his intentions might not be all that they appear.
+He brings together a team of disparate experts by making them an offer they can't refuse – US$5 million each to solve the mystery of the Triangle – but his intentions might not be all that they appear.
 At first it seems that his goal is purely monetary gain, but Stan (the psychic) eventually figures out the truth after seeing a man that looks just like Eric but with darker hair and a mustache in his reflection in a window with him.
 He has a twin brother named Winston who was taken by the Triangle during one of their ships voyages.
 Eric is desperate to get his brother back.
 In the first timeline he leads them to the Secretary of the Navy who is apparently a friend of his and the Secretary reveals what is believed to be the truth to them.
 In the second timeline when Howard traveled back in time several hours with the knowledge of the truth, he kicks them out when Winston is mentioned.
 Ultimately, he comes to his senses and leads a methane tanker out into the middle of the Triangle to stop the Navy.
 His efforts buy the others the time they need and the Triangle is destroyed.
-In the new timeline, he, along with the others, remembers what happened as he sends everyone the $5 million dollars he promised.
+In the new timeline, he, along with the others, remembers what happened as he sends everyone the $5 million he promised.
 In the new timeline, he never lost his brother and they run their shipping empire together.